CATechnologies/Objective-C-style-guide/README.md

 ## Introduction

 Here are some of the documents from Apple that informed the style guide.
-If something isn't mentioned here, it's probably covered in great detail in one of these:
+If something isn't mentioned here, it's probably covered in great detail in one of thesee:

 * [The Objective-C Programming Language](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html)
 * [Cocoa Fundamentals Guide](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CocoaFundamentals/Introduction/Introduction.html)